 At least 7 killed, 48 injured in Russian attacks across Ukraine over past day

-Editor's note: This story has been updated to reflect a revised death toll in Dobropillia, Donetsk Oblast and Kherson Oblast.

-Russian attacks across several Ukrainian regions over the past day left at least six people killed and 48 others injured, regional authorities reported on July 17.
+Russian attacks across several Ukrainian regions over the past day left at least seven people killed and 48 others injured, regional authorities reported on July 17.

 Ukraine's Air Force reported that Russia launched 64 drones overnight, mostly Shahed-type drones.
 Air defenses shot down 36 of them, primarily in northern and eastern Ukraine.
 Five decoy drones were jammed or lost contact due to electronic warfare.

-Note: Editor's note: This story has been updated to reflect a revised death toll in Dobropillia, Donetsk Oblast, and in Kherson Oblast.